 - Through a certified school: The school provides the vehicle.
 It’s part of the service.
 With Abba, our vehicle is always test-ready, so there’s zero risk of being turned away for a vehicle issue.

-Beyond the vehicle, testing through a certified school often means shorter wait times, a more familiar testing environment, and the support of an instructor who has already helped you prepare.
+Eligible Abba students use the same type of training vehicle they used during instruction and receive the document instructions for the school-administered final test.
 Learn more about what to expect on test day and read our tips for how to pass the Virginia road test on your first attempt.

 Preparing Your Vehicle: A Quick Summary